dormakaba Modern Slavery Statement 2020/21

 III. dormakaba Supplier Code of Conduct

 dormakaba is committed to leverage its purchasing power to the benefit of those partners and suppliers which align most closely to its values and sustainability objectives.
 The company has already taken important steps in embedding sustainability in its supply chain, namely by setting expectations to its suppliers.
-The dormakaba Supplier Code of Conduct (SCoC) came into effect in the financial year 2016/17 and outlines minimal requirements with regards to human rights, fair working conditions, environmental responsibility and business ethics.
+The dormakaba Supplier Code of Conduct (SCoC) outlines minimal requirements with regards to human rights, fair working conditions, environmental responsibility and business ethics.
 The SCoC includes three main sections of specific bearing to the topic of forced or compulsory labor, namely human rights, fair labor conditions and stipulations on the suppliers’ own procurement practices.
 The latter relates to the expectation that suppliers guarantee that their own suppliers adhere to the SCoC.

 The dormakaba SCoC is integrated in the company’s online bidding system.
 It is further included as part of new standard contracts.
 In addition, dormakaba has developed a user-friendly explanatory document of the SCoC which is used to raise awareness.